-During the Accumulation Period, the amounts you contribute can be allocated among any of the then available Indexed Strategies and may accumulate earnings on a tax-deferred basis.
-Additional information about each Indexed Strategy is available in "Appendix A: Investment Options Available Under the Contract".
+During the Accumulation Period, the amounts you contribute can be allocated among any of the then available Crediting Strategies, which include Indexed Strategies and the Declared Rate Strategy, and may accumulate earnings on a tax-deferred basis.
+Additional information about each Crediting Strategy is available in "Appendix A: Investment Options Available Under the Contract".